Who is Zanele Muholi?

 From local to global

-Since that first portrait, Muholi has managed to capture more than 500 other characters in different areas of South Africa, in the neighboring African countries, and, in some instances, beyond the continent in countries such as Sweden, Canada, and the United Kingdom.
+Since that first portrait, Muholi has captured more than 500 other characters in different areas of South Africa, in the neighboring African countries, and, in some instances, beyond the continent in countries such as Sweden, Canada, and the United Kingdom.

 Her activism has crossed the borders and become a global campaign.
 Muholi was invited to her former school in Toronto, Canada, to join them on their international tours.